BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/gondor_at_war.md

 Râza may select two targets for his The Serpent's Weapon special rule, rather than one.

-**PARTICIPANTS**

-**Good:** Théoden, King of Rohan, with heavy armour, shield and armoured horse; Déorwine, Chief of the King's Knights; 24 Riders of Rohan: 16 with no additional wargear and 8 with throwing spears.

-**Evil:** Suladân the Serpent Lord on armoured horse; Râza, Fang of the Serpent; Haradrim Captain; 12 Serpent Riders; 24 Haradrim Warriors: 12 with bow, 12 with spear.

 ![](../media/scenarios/gondor_at_war/the_horse_and_the_serpent.jpg)

 ---

 ## DEATH OF THE KING

+**PARTICIPANTS**

+**Good:** Théoden, King of Rohan, with heavy armour, shield and armoured horse; 12 Riders of Rohan: 8 with no additional wargear and 4 with throwing spears.

+**Evil:** The Witch-king of Angmar with Crown of Morgul, Fell Beast, 2 Might, 14 Will and 2 Fate; Morannon Orc Captain with shield; 12 Morannon Orcs: 3 with shield, 3 with spear, 3 with spear & shield, 3 with no additional wargear.

 **LAYOUT**